undg/undg.dev/posts/vitest-test-if-hook-was-called-in-handler.md

 })
 ```

 And that's it!
 This code snippet can be useful in many scenarios.
-You don't want to test hook implementation this way, but mocking it is perfectly fine and desirable.
+You don't want to test hook implementation this way, but mocking it is perfectly fine and often desirable.